 The following Environment practice note Produced in partnership with Phlorum Limited provides comprehensive and up to date legal information covering:

-Invasive Non-Native Species (INNS) are plants and animals that have been introduced to an area outside of their normal geographic range and which can cause a detrimental impact on biodiversity or cause significant environmental or economic costs.
+In terms of property transactions, it is usually Invasive Non-Native Species (INNS) that are of concern.
+These are plants and animals that have been introduced to an area outside of their normal geographic range and which can cause a detrimental impact on native flora and/or fauna or cause significant environmental or economic costs.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.